History of CBS: 1986–2002: Tiffany Network in distress

 By the end of the 1987–88 season, CBS had fallen to third place behind both ABC and NBC for the first time.
-In 1984, The Cosby Show and Miami Vice debuted on NBC and immediately garnered high ratings, allowing NBC to rise back to first place by the 1985–86 season with a slate that included several other hits such as Night Court, Family Ties, Cheers, The Golden Girls, The Facts Of Life, L.A.
+In 1984, The Cosby Show and Miami Vice debuted on NBC and immediately garnered high ratings, helping NBC rise back to first place by the 1985–86 season with a slate that included several other hits such as Night Court, Family Ties, Cheers, The Golden Girls, The Facts Of Life, L.A.
 Law, and 227.
 ABC had also rebounded with hits such as Dynasty, Who's the Boss?, Hotel, Full House, Growing Pains, The Wonder Years, and Roseanne.

 Some of the groundwork had been laid as CBS fell in the ratings, with hits Simon & Simon, Falcon Crest, Murder, She Wrote, Kate & Allie, and Newhart still on the schedule from the most recent resurgence, and to-be-hits Designing Women, Murphy Brown, Jake and the Fatman, and newsmagazine 48 Hours all debuting in the late 1980s.
-The network was also still getting decent ratings for 60 Minutes, Dallas, and Knots Landing.
-During the early 1990s, the network would bolster its sports lineup by obtaining the broadcast television rights to Major League Baseball (MLB) from ABC and NBC, and the Winter Olympics from ABC, despite losing the National Basketball Association (NBA) to NBC after the 1989–90 NBA season.
+CBS was also still getting decent ratings for 60 Minutes, Dallas, and Knots Landing.
+During the early 1990s, CBS would bolster its sports lineup by obtaining the broadcast television rights to Major League Baseball (MLB) from ABC and NBC, and the Winter Olympics from ABC, despite losing the National Basketball Association (NBA) to NBC after the 1989–90 NBA season.

-Under network president Jeff Sagansky, the network was able to earn strong ratings from new shows Diagnosis: Murder, Dr. Quinn, Medicine Woman, Walker, Texas Ranger, Picket Fences, Northern Exposure, Evening Shade and a resurgent Jake and the Fatman.
+Under network president Jeff Sagansky, CBS was able to earn strong ratings from new shows Diagnosis: Murder, Dr. Quinn, Medicine Woman, Walker, Texas Ranger, Picket Fences, Northern Exposure, Evening Shade and a resurgent Jake and the Fatman.
 CBS was briefly able to reclaim first place during the 1992–93 season.
-However, the network's programming slate skewed toward an older demographic than ABC, NBC, or even the fledgling Fox network.
-In 1993, the network made a breakthrough in establishing a successful late-night talk show franchise to compete with NBC's The Tonight Show when it signed David Letterman away from NBC after the Late Night host was passed over as Johnny Carson's successor on Tonight in favor of Jay Leno.
+However, CBS's programming slate skewed toward an older demographic than ABC, NBC, or even the fledgling Fox network.
+In 1993, CBS made a breakthrough in establishing a successful late-night talk show franchise to compete with NBC's The Tonight Show when it signed David Letterman away from NBC after the Late Night host was passed over as Johnny Carson's successor on Tonight in favor of Jay Leno.